Soham murders: Trial

 Referencing Huntley's likely motive for the murders and his claims at trial that both deaths had been accidental, Latham stated: "We invite you to reject the accounts of both deaths [being accidental] as desperate lies; the only way out for him.
-We suggest that this whole business in the house was motivated by something sexual.
-But, whatever he initiated, plainly went wrong.
-Therefore, in this ruthless man's mind, both girls had to die in his own selfish self-interest."
-Referencing Carr's conscious efforts to deceive the police and media alike, Latham stated: "She had the prospect of marriage, a baby, a nice home and a new start.
+We suggest the whole business in the house was motivated by something sexual, but that whatever he initiated with one or the other or both girls plainly went wrong.
+Thereafter in this ruthless man's mind, both girls simply had to die.
+They had to die in his own selfish self-interest.
+Each was a witness, a potential complaint.
+And he was quite merciless."

+In reference to Carr's conscious efforts to deceive the police and media alike, Latham stated: "She had the prospect of marriage, a baby, a nice home and a new start.
 She preferred to do what she could to make the best of the position she was in.
 That involved at all costs protecting Ian Huntley."

 Following the conclusion of the prosecution's closing argument, Coward delivered his argument on behalf of the defence.
-He conceded his client was guilty of physical responsibility for the girls' actual deaths – as Huntley had admitted – and therefore deserved punishment, but argued that the prosecution had failed to provide definitive proof that Huntley had intended to murder the children or cause them bodily harm.
+He conceded his client was guilty of physical responsibility for the girls' deaths – as Huntley had admitted – and therefore deserved punishment, but argued that the prosecution had failed to provide definitive proof that Huntley had intended to murder the children or cause them bodily harm.
 Coward also contended the prosecution had failed to provide conclusive evidence to support their claim that Huntley's actual motive for the murders had been sexual.
 Coward concluded his closing argument by requesting the jury deliver a verdict of manslaughter in relation to both deaths.

-Following the conclusion of both counsels' closing arguments, Mr Justice Moses announced the jury would begin their deliberations on 12 December.
+Upon conclusion of both counsels' closing arguments, Mr Justice Moses announced the jury would begin their deliberations on 12 December.